prust/glasstack/README.md

 Application developers are free to write and share abstractions on top of these bindings if they find them helpful, but the low-level details are available and developers are encouraged to understand how the low-level libraries work and to use this knowledge in their application design.

-## Duktape Javascript Engine

-glasstack embeds the [duktape](https://duktape.org) javascript engine because it is easier to compile and easier to integrate with than complex engines like v8, yet it has robust support for ECMAScript 5 and partial support for ECMAScript 6+.
-We intentionally opted for a simpler non-JIT engine because we believe that the overall performance and maintainability of the application stack is better when performance-critical routines are written in C and when application developers understand the performance characteristics and tradeoffs of low-level code.

 ## Libraries

 The following libraries are planned: